Guide to Fraud Prevention, Part 4: People

 Date:

 Today’s sophisticated scammers make it necessary for your employees to maintain a certain level of vigilance in everyday interactions.
-Train employees to keep an eye out for anything that appears different than normal.
-That might be an email that seems a little off or unexpected, a phone call that doesn’t quite sound right, or a visitor that doesn’t have proper identification.
+Train employees on:

-It’s important to train your employees to recognize digital scamming techniques like phishing, spear phishing and spoofing and be aware of the threat of malware, ransomware and viruses.
-For maximum impact, train them with real-life examples that have happened in your own industry.
-You can test your employee’s ability to recognize scams like phishing with online tests and scenarios.
-It’s important to conduct unannounced phishing testing on a periodic basis using a trusted, third-party firm, such as Duo.
+For maximum impact, train employees with real-life examples from your industry.
+You can audit your employees’ ability to recognize scams with online tests and scenarios, including conducting unannounced phishing testing on a periodic basis through trusted, third-party firms such as Duo.

 To effectively prevent fraud, you need to know the what, how, where, and why.
 Discover true stories from fraud victims and best practices from industry experts in the To Catch a Fraudster webinar series.

-Your employees need to feel that the IT department is there to help.
-Not only can this kind of collegial relationship prevent an attack, but it’s crucial if an attack actually occurs.
-If an employee falls victim to a scam or phishing attack and avoids telling your IT professional because they fear they’ll be met with scorn, it can worsen the effects of the attack.
-ITT can provide remediation resources to the individual and organization, but only if they’re a trusted part of your team.
+Not only can this kind of collegial relationship prevent an attack, but it also enables collaboration on speedy recovery when cybercriminals strike.
+Conversely, if an employee falls victim to a scam and avoids divulging it out of fear that they’ll be met with scorn, it can exacerbate the damage.
+IT can provide remediation resources to the individual and organization, but only if they’re a trusted part of your team.

 Click to register for the To Catch a Fraudster webinar series from CertifID